craigbarnes/dte/docs/CONTRIBUTING.md

 Bug Reports
 -----------

-* Check for existing bug reports before opening a new one.
+* Check for existing [bug reports] before opening a new one.
-* Include error messages and test cases as Markdown [code blocks].
+* Include any error messages or test cases as Markdown [code blocks].
+* Include the output of running `make vars`.
 * Avoid linking to external paste services.
 * Make test cases as minimal as possible.